 7. Windows: No items should be placed on windowsills as they pose a hazard to pedestrians below.
 Screens are not to be removed or unhooked for any reason.
 Objects are not to be thrown from windows or balconies.
 Students violating this policy are subject to disciplinary sanctions including a fine.

-8. Roofs and Decks: Students are not to be on the roofs or decks of any buildings with the exception of the decks connected to the main lounges of Nourse and Evans Halls and the deck off the west stairwell landing of Severance Hall.
-Students violating this policy are subject to disciplinary sanctions including a fine up to $250.00.
+8. Roofs and Decks: Students are not to be on the roofs or decks of any buildings with the exception of the decks connected to the main lounges of Nourse and Evans Halls.
+Students violating this policy are subject to disciplinary sanctions including a fine up to $200.00.

 9. Porches and Balconies: Grills and other flame producing devices may not be used on porches or balconies.
 No furniture other than the porch furniture provided by the College is permitted outside the house without written permission from Residential Life staff.
 Objects are not to be thrown from windows or balconies.

 10. Antennas: The installation of outside antennas for TVs and/or radios and the splitting or tapping into any antenna or antenna cable are prohibited.
 The unauthorized connection to a cable TV signal is a crime and prosecution by the local cable company may result.
 Students will be charged for removal/repair.

 11. Common Areas (i.e., lounges, kitchens, bathrooms, hallways, stairwells, and entries) are intended for the use of all students residing in the building.
 Furnishings in these areas are not to be removed.
 All residents of a hall/house/floor will be charged a minimum of $5 for cleaning, repair or replacement of furnishings in the common areas.

 12. Storage: Bicycles and other personal belongings may not be stored in lounges, hallways, or stairwells because they create a fire or safety hazard.
 Custodial Services, Ext.
 4133, has designated areas available for bicycle and secure storage.